 Dotnet new

-dotnet new command is used to create the new project.
+dotnet new command creates a new project.
 The partial syntax is as follows

 1 2 3 | dotnet new <TEMPLATE> [--force] [-i|--install] [-lang|--language] [-n|--name] [-o|--output] |